Stephen Farry

-He served as a Member of the Legislative Assembly (MLA) for North Down from 2007 to 2019, and was Minister for Employment and Learning in the Northern Ireland Executive until the post was abolished in 2016.
-In December 2019, he was elected to the United Kingdom House of Commons as the Member of Parliament (MP) for the North Down constituency.
+Farry served as the member of the Legislative Assembly (MLA) for North Down from 2007 to 2019, and was Minister for Employment and Learning in the Northern Ireland Executive until the post was abolished in 2016.
+In 2019, he was elected to the House of Commons of the United Kingdom as MP for North Down.

-Farry has served as the Deputy Leader of the Alliance Party since December 2016.

 Early life and career

 Farry is the son of Vincent Farry and Margaret Farry (née Greer).
 He graduated from Queen's University, Belfast in 1992 with a BSSc in Politics and a PhD in International Relations in 2000.
 He was elected to the Assembly in the 2007 election for North Down, having first been elected to North Down Borough Council in 1993.
 In 1996, he was an unsuccessful candidate in the Northern Ireland Forum election in Fermanagh and South Tyrone.
 In the 2010 United Kingdom general election, he contested North Down but came in third place.

 He is a former General Secretary of the Alliance Party of Northern Ireland.
 He was appointed an International Peace Scholar by the US Institute of Peace in 2005.
 In 2007, he became Mayor of North Down.